tradingview/rest_integrations_docs/source/trading/Concepts.rst

 .. note::
   If you want to hide the *Reverse Position* option, set ``supportReversePosition: false`` in the `/accounts`_ endpoint.

+Also, you can make the integration natively support the position reverse.
+To do this, set ``supportNativeReversePosition: true`` in the `/accounts`_ endpoint.
+In this case, TradingView sends requests to the `Modify Position`_ endpoint with the ``side`` parameter set.

+If ``supportNativeReversePosition: false``, TradingView sends requests to the `Place order`_ endpoint.

+.. _trading-concepts-pipvalue:

 Pip Value
 .........